DEIS-group-3/DEIS-project/README.md

 > Decision & control: Robots have to get out of the way when an emergency vehicle needs to pass, e.g., by going to the side of the road or braking suddenly in a platoon.

 ## Tollgate 3
+Basic robot behavior is covered in this tollgate.
+For this tollgate, we needed to prepare our working environment such as lanes, buildings and working robots like wheeled regular robots and aerial emergency vehicle.
+> In detail, Tollgate 3 contained basic environment & robot setup as well as basic robot motion, control and communication.

 ## Tollgate 4